Opinion | Can America survive Chaos Conservatism?

 What chaos can do, however, is make it impossible for anyone to govern.
 And with Democrats in charge in Washington, that’s just what Republicans want.

-There was a time when conservatism meant sobriety, consistency, and caution, but those days are long gone.
+There was a time when conservatism meant sobriety, consistency and caution, but those days are long gone.
 Now we are faced with Chaos Conservatism, a political style that threatens to poison our entire national life.
 The farther we’re pulled down its path, the harder it will be to return.